The College Catalog

 PRE-LAW PROGRAM

 Students should consult with the pre-law advisor well before commencing the law school application process.
 The pre-law advisor, Dr. Philip Benesch, will help students decide when to take the Law School Admission Test (LSAT) and which law schools may suit their interests and qualifications.
 The LSAT is required for acceptance at American Bar Association-approved law schools.
-Also, it is strongly recommended that before taking the LSAT, students complete LAW 280 Logic, a course required for the law and society minor.
+Also, it is strongly recommended that before taking the LSAT, students complete LAW 280 Logic, a course required for the Law and Society minor.

 In addition to an applicant’s LSAT score, law schools will consider their GPA, transcript, letters of recommendation, and personal statement.
 No single major is identified as ideal preparation for law school; a broad liberal-arts curriculum is preferred, with courses known for extensive reading, writing, and thinking challenges being particularly valued.